 Creating a pair of pointe shoes is a meticulous and skill-intensive process.
 The traditional method is the turn shoe method, where the shoe is assembled inside out on a form before being turned right side out for finishing.
 This technique requires great precision and craftsmanship, resulting in slight variations among the same models.

-The manufacturing process combines various materials and techniques to ensure the shoe meets each dancer’s needs.
+The manufacturing process combines materials and techniques to ensure the shoe meets each dancer’s needs.
 From cutting leather for the sole to sewing satin for the exterior, each step is performed carefully to create a functional and beautiful shoe.

 Let’s explore the turn shoe method and the importance of breaking in pointe shoes.